Things on this page are fragmentary and immature notes/thoughts of the author. Please read with your own judgement!

 it is best to specify its type as &str

-value can be converted to &str
+as a String value can be converted to &str without copying.

 fn print_str(s: &str) {